So much history

 The beautiful city grew from a little village called Londinium, founded by the Romans in 42 AD along the Thames River.
 Today it is one of the great cultural centers of the world.
 The largest city in the UK, London is a busy place with so much to see and do.

 Navigating around the city isn’t difficult.
-The easiest way to move about is through use of the Tubes, the underground subway system that crisscrosses through the city.
+The easiest way to move about is through the use of the Tubes, the underground subway system that crisscrosses through the city.
 If you are staying more than a day, buy a weekly pass and save time, it is worth it!
 Taxi rides are expensive and sometimes unreliable as many don’t take credit.
 One night my husband found himself stranded across town because he couldn’t get a ride that took credit and stood waiting for another until after the tubes were finished for the night.

-London is city for explorers, historians, and even food lovers like myself.
+London is a city for explorers, historians, and even food lovers like myself.
 Picadilly Circus and Oxford Circus are the shopping centers you shouldn’t miss.
 You will find everything here!
 My teen daughter loved shopping through Picadilly and dining in the trendy little shops.
 We needed a new bag to take home all of her shopping finds.
 Look online for the tickets to museums and attractions, you can often bundle them up and save money.

 Diversity at it's best!

 London is home to 270 different nationalities, but English is the language that brings them all together.
 So it wasn’t hard to navigate around the city, ask questions, or read the menus.
-But the diversity also means that you have influences in the cuisine in the many restaurants around the city.
+But diversity also means that you have influences in the cuisine in the many restaurants around the city.

 There are so many things to see in London that walking 5 miles before lunch didn't seem so bad.
 The Buckingham palace was cool but i didn't see the guards.
 We did see a guy leaving by horse and buggy and another guy with special protection and a lovely fast black car.
 I want to believe it was Harry!

 Bring your walking shoes!
 While we were there we did a LOT of walking.
-Well I should say, we walked and took a lot of photos.
+Well, I should say, we walked and took a lot of photos.
 I was very thankful to have my comfortable walking shoes at the end of the day.
-There are so many things to see in London that walking 5 miles before lunch didn’t seem so bad.
-The Buckingham palace was cool but i didn’t see the guards.
+There are so many things to see in London that walking 5 miles before lunch didn't seem so bad.
+The Buckingham palace was cool but i didn't see the guards.
 We did see a guy leaving by horse and buggy and another guy with special protection and a lovely fast black car.
 I want to believe it was Harry

 5 Things You MUST SEE while in London